nasearle/FSND-P3_Item-Catalog/README.md

 $ cd /vagrant.

 To run the application, enter $ python project.py.
-The application will start at loaclhost:5000.
+The application will start at localhost:5000.
 Go to this address, or to localhost:5000/restaurants, in a browser window to use the application.
-To stop the server and return to the vagrant command line press Ctrl+C (Command+C) in the GitBash window.
+To stop the server press
+Ctrl+C (Command+C) in the command line.

 ##### Using the Application:
-Logging in (button at the top right corner of the front page) with either a Google+ or Facebook account will allow you to create and edit Restaurants and Menu Items.
+Log in using the button at the top right corner of the front page with either a Google+ or Facebook account to create and edit Restaurants and Menu Items.
 By default, the first account you log in with will be able to edit the sample restaurants and menu items.
 After this initial login, only the creator of a restaurant will be able to edit it.